OpenSats/website/docs/projects/nostr.md

 bonusUSD: 5000000
 ---

-The OpenSats Nostr Fund is a way for you to support the development and improvement of the Nostr protocol and related software.
+The Nostr General Fund is a way for you to support the development and improvement of the Nostr protocol and related software.
 The fund is made up of donations from individuals and organizations.